 ESSENTIAL: Knowledge of the principles, objectives and techniques of local government administration, city planning, community development, geography, historic preservation, economic development and land use regulation; knowledge of the various ordinances, codes and regulations relating to planning, zoning, development, historic preservation and land use regulation; knowledge of the techniques required in the preparation of maps, charts, sketches and graphics; knowledge of research methodology, cost benefit analysis, geographic information systems and standard statistical procedures; knowledge of the techniques required in the application for and administration of grants, and the coordination of grant-funded projects with multi-disciplinary teams; knowledge of diversity, equity and inclusion; knowledge of organizational development concepts, techniques and philosophies; skill in the use of computers; ability to present the results of research effectively in oral, written and graphic form; ability to establish and maintain effective working relationships with employees, board and commission members, community leaders and the general public; ability to respond to customer inquiries in a courteous, equitable and professional manner; ability to interpret federal, state and local administrative regulations; demonstrated ability to follow a management style that is input oriented and values equity, problem solving and the development of partnerships; demonstrated ability to be a team player; ability to make decisions, recognizing established practices and to use resourcefulness and tact in solving problems; desire to be part of an organization that values service, people, integrity, responsibility, innovation and teamwork.

-ACCEPTABLE EXPERIENCE AND TRAINING: Graduation from an accredited college or university with major course work in planning, geography, historic preservation, public administration or related field and experience working with a diverse workforce; or any equivalent combination of experience and training which provides the essential knowledge, skills and abilities.
+ACCEPTABLE EXPERIENCE AND TRAINING: Graduation from an accredited college or university with major course work in planning, geography, historic preservation, public administration or related field and experience working with a diverse workforce and population; or any equivalent combination of experience and training which provides the essential knowledge, skills and abilities.